nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 3. Treat owner hook interface as required.
 If token owner contract implements corresponding hook interface, it gets invoked.
 If hook interface is not implements, whole transfer transaction gets rejected).
-4. White list controlled.
-Permission policy has configurable token owner white list.
-If token owner's account specified by the transfer operation is in the while list, the transaction MUST continue, otherwise the transaction MUST fail.

 Token owner behavior is defined as following: